 Visiting spooky places

+If you’re flying with kids, you might want to stay closer to a city that has an airport?
 Children often like mystery and spooky atmospheres: visiting spots with a creepy atmosphere or mysterious past could be the right move to keep both you and your kids entertained.

 Catacombs, crypts and witches’ hometowns

 Historic places like catacombs, underground towns or crypts can make your children feel more enthusiastic about culture.
 The tradition of the past and religion can be found in the centre of Rome at Villa Torlonia where the Jewish Catacombs are situated.
 Visit also some of the incredibly famous paleo-christian catacombs that run under, literally, the entire city: some of the most famous are those of Saint Pancrazio, Saint Domitilla and Saint Callisto.

 You’ll find catacombs also in Naples: the best known being those of San Gaudioso.
 A gloomy, but at the same time, cultural atmosphere will allow your family, including its younger members, to know more about ancient Italian history without realizing it.

 Pompeii and Ercolanum are another incredible destination for families: not only the presence of the famous “human casts” in some of the ruins will definitely satisfy your kids’ thirst for the mysterious and the spooky, but you could also take the opportunity to explain about volcanos and the amazing power of nature, all while contemplating the Vesuvius itself.